Alumni

 Ph.D. in Political Science

-Assistant Professor of Political Theory, The University of Memphis
+Assistant Professor of Political Theory, University of Toronto

 "What initially attracted me to the Department was its disciplinary diversity.
 I wanted to study both political theory and public law and the department holds exceptional strengths in both.
 What kept me there was the enormous level of support I garnered from my doctoral advisor, Jane Gordon and other faculty, who were among some of my biggest supporters.
 Such levels of commitment to student growth truly stood as a decisive moment.
 And, in the end, I couldn't have made a better decision."